dfinity/ic-hs/README.md

 generated.
 See `nix/generate.nix` for the command to update them.

-Don't worry if you forget to update the `default.nix` file, the CI job `check-generated` checks if these files are in sync and fail with a diff if they aren't.
+Don't worry if you forget to update the `default.nix` file, the CI job `check-generated` checks if these files are in sync and fails with a diff if they aren't.